Frankie Stewart Silver

 Frances Stewart Silver (born 1814 or 1815; died July 12, 1833) was hanged in Morganton, Burke County, North Carolina for the axe murder of her husband Charles Silver.
-Frankie Silver, as she was known, is believed to have been the first white woman put to death in Burke County.
+Frankie Silver, as she was known, is believed to have been the first white woman executed in North Carolina.

 Early life

 She was born Frances Stewart, the daughter of Isaiah and Barbara (née Howell) Stewart.
 The family moved to Burke County when Frankie was young, around 1820.
 They lived in the town of Kona near the home of Jacob Silver who had lost his wife Elizabeth in childbirth.
 His son Charlie Silver was a year older than Frankie.
 Charlie and Frankie married and initially seemed a good pair.
 On 3 November 1830 their first daughter, Nancy, was born.
 They lived in a wooden cabin on land gifted by Jacob Silver.

-At Christmas 1831 Charlie apparently went missing whilst out hunting.
-A search party could not find him.
-Jack Colliss decided to investigate while Frankie was in the village.
-He found bones in the fireplace and bloodstains on the floor.
-He called the sheriff.
-They found a head.

-Frankie and her mother and brother were arrested.

-The motive for the murder is still not clear.
-It was claimed during the trial that Frankie was a jealous wife seeking revenge.
-Later theories asserted that she was an abused wife.
-There is no definitive evidence for either theory.
-Despite claims made by journalists at the time, Frankie never confessed, nor did she discuss her motive.

-There is a theory that Frankie wanted to move west with her parents to join other family members, but Charles Silver refused to do so.
-There was also speculation that her frustration with Charles's refusal was the motive for the murder.

 Murder

-Although not discovered until January 1832 it was revealed that on December 22, 1831, Charles Silver (aka "Johnny Silver") was hacked to death with an axe and later dismembered in the cabin he shared with his wife, Frankie, and their 13-month-old daughter, Nancy.
+On December 22, 1831, Charles Silver (sometimes referred to as “Johnny Silver”) was killed in his cabin in Burke County, North Carolina.
+Contemporary reports confirm that he was struck with an axe and that his body was burned in the fireplace.
+Neighbors, suspicious after Charles failed to return from a hunting trip, discovered bloodstains on the floor and human bones in the hearth.

+According to later family lore, parts of the body were also concealed beneath the floorboards.
+However, a sworn statement published in the Southern Citizen in 1837—presented as Frankie Silver’s own confession—explicitly denied this, insisting that she “rolled him into the fire, whole as he was… and did not cut him in any way at all.”

+While the exact circumstances remain debated, it is clear from both court records and press accounts that Charles Silver was the victim of a fatal axe blow and that his remains were partially consumed in the fireplace.